-1. Your complaint of Sexual Harassment is made about:

-Name: Title:

-Work Address: Work Phone:

-Relationship to you: Supervisor Su bordinate Co-Worker Other

-- 2. Please describe what happened and how it is affecting you and your work.
-Please use additional sheets of paper if necessary and attach any relevant documents or evidence. - 3.
-Date(s) sexual harassment occurred:

-Is the sexual harassment continuing?
-Yes No

-4. Please list the name and contact information of any witnesses or individuals who may have information related to your complaint:

-The last question is optional, but may help the investigation.
+1. Your complaint of Sexual Harassment is made about: Name: Title: Work Address: Work Pl none: Relationship to you: Supervisor Subordinate ☐Co-Worker ☐Other 2.
+Please describe what happene Please use additional sheets of pa documents or evidence. , 3.
+Date(s) sexual harassment occ curred: Is the sexual harassment continuir ng? ∐Yes ∐No 4.
+Please list the name and conta may have information related to yo ny witnesses or individuals who Th e last question is optional, but may help the investiga ition.
 5. Have you previously complained or provided information (verbal or written) about related incidents?
-If yes, when and to whom did you complain or provide information?

-If you have retained legal counsel and would like us to work with them, please provide their contact information.
+If yes, when and to whom did you complain or provide information? ou have retained legal counsel and ir contact information.
+I would like us to v work with them, please provide Sig nature: Date:

-Signature:

-Date: